Web SDK - Google Tag Manager Implementation Guide

 • Browsing in private mode such as incognito will prevent Singular from persisting the user ID, because the local storage is deleted automatically when closing the browser.

-Preventing Duplicate Events in Google Tag Manager
+Event Deduplication in Google Tag Manager

 Why Duplicates Occur in GTM

-GTM Deduplication Methods
+GTM Deduplication Method (Recommended)

 Implementation Steps